 Having insurance through superannuation can help protect you and your family against the unexpected.
 It’s important to understand how much insurance cover you have, and whether it is right amount for your personal circumstances.

-Information on this page is focused on Accumulation and Pension accounts.
+Information on this page is focused on Accumulation accounts.

 If you have a Defined Benefit account your insurance cover is different – guides related to your fund are available on our Defined benefits page.